SkylineCommunications/dataminer-docs/user-guide/part_4/newR_D/Other.md

         - You can remove a column filter again by selecting *No color* instead of a specific color.

     - *Filters & Highlighting*: Available from DataMiner 10.1.11/10.2.0 onwards.
 Allows you to configure a number of filtering and highlighting options.
-However, note that the filtering options require the *Query filter* component, which is currently still in *[soft launch](https://community.dataminer.services/documentation/soft-launch-options/)*.
+However, note that the filtering options require the *Query filter* component, which is currently still in [soft launch](https://community.dataminer.services/documentation/soft-launch-options/).

         - *Conditional coloring*: (Replaces the *Column filters* option from prior to 10.1.11.)
 This option allows you to specify color filters for specific columns, so that these can be used for highlighting in case analytical coloring is used.
 Users can switch to this coloring mode via the tooltip of a node or edge.
 To configure a color filter: